-- 1. Understand the role of effective managerial functions in emergency preparedness and crisis supervision; - Learn organizational, state, and national level governmental agency regulations and emergency preparedness practices; - 3.
-Develop communication skills to coordinate and implement emergency management plans that respond to multiple types of business crises: and - 4.
-Gain critical thinking and decision-making skills to effectively and legally educate and inform diverse constituents (employee groups, supervisors, team members) through communication channels targeted to their specific needs.
+- 1. Understand the role of effective managerial functions in emergency preparedness and crisis supervision; - Learn organizational, state, and national level governmental agency regulations and emergency preparedness practices; - Develop communication skills to coordinate and implement emergency management plans that respond to multiple types of business crises; and - Gain critical thinking and decision-making skills to effectively and legally educate and inform diverse constituents (employee groups, supervisors, team members) through communication channels targeted to their specific needs.

-- A minimum of 12 semester credits in courses numbered 1000 or above must be completed at ARCC. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - A minimum grade of C must be earned in all program requirements. - All course requirements must be complete before a certificate will be - Students must complete a Certificate Application.
-Certificate Applications are available online at AnokaRamsey.edu/resources/forms/ under Records and Registration.
-Alternative formats of the form are available at the Records and Registration Office per request. - The requirements of this program are subject to change without notice.
+- A minimum of 12 semester credits in courses numbered 1000 or above must be completed at ARCC. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - A minimum grade of C must be earned in all program requirements. - All course requirements must be complete before a certificate will be - To complete your program, please submit the appropriate application found here. - The requirements of this program are subject to change without notice.